 One of the biggest reasons why women delay drug rehab is because they can not find an alternative living arrangement for their children.
 This is also one of the biggest reasons why 89% of people with drug abuse problems have not received treatment.
-According to SAMSHA,” of the estimated 22.7 million individuals aged 12 or older in 2013 older in 2013 who needed treatment for an illicit drug or alcohol use problem, 2.5 million received treatment.”
+According to SAMSHA,” of the estimated 22.7 million individuals aged 12 or older in 2013 who needed treatment for an illicit drug or alcohol use problem, 2.5 million received treatment.”

-With this mind, parents are skeptical about enrolling in drug rehab.
+With this in mind, parents are skeptical about enrolling in drug rehab.
 For the most part, a significant amount of women are afraid of their children ending up in foster care if they seek drug treatment.
 Therefore a substantial amount of women ignore their drug abuse problems.

-Nevertheless, this still doesn’t eliminate the fact women with drug abuse problems need treatment.
+Nevertheless, this still doesn’t eliminate the fact that women with drug abuse problems need treatment.
 At the same time, we shouldn’t ignore the fact that drug addiction can hinder a woman’s ability to be a good parent.
 However, once treatment is complete, and recovery has begun, women with drug abuse problems can be better parents to their children.

 Once the necessary arrangements have been made for childcare, a parent should talk with their children.
 While children 5 and under may not understand, older children are likely to have noticed substance abuse.
 Therefore, you should take the time to explain your drug addiction to your children.